the-ride-never-ends/make_canned_documentation/README.md

 # 1. Problem Definition

 ## 1.1 Objective
-Create a software documentation generator that converts natural language program descriptions into standardized technical documentation suitable for both human and AI implementation, with specific focus on reproducibility and completeness.
+Create a software documentation generator that converts natural language program descriptions into standardized technical documentation suitable for both human and AI implementation, with specific focus on exact reproducibility and completeness.

 ## 1.2 Input Specifications
 | Attribute        | Specification                                       | Bounds/Constraints                      |